khsthomas/BuildKit/README.md

 > `docker-compose` is a tool for defining and running multi-container Docker applications.
 With Compose, you use a YAML file to configure your application’s services.
 Then, with a single command, you create and start all the services from your configuration.

-docker-compose wraps around `docker build`, which has suffered some improvement since it first came out, but has some serious limitations.
+docker-compose wraps around `docker build`, despite some improvements there are still serious limitations

 After the launch of `multi-stage build` feature for docker build, users requests many similar additions.